 The Electricity Supply Board will require a Completion Certificate (RECI cert) from a Registered Electrical Contractor if the installation has been de-energised for a period of six months or greater.
 Please be aware that this process will require a minimum of two visits from ourselves as we must first carry out and submit Pre-Connection Tests and then subsequently return for Post-Connection Tests once the ESB have notified us that the installation has been energised.

 N.B.
 The ESB will not energise the supply until Pre-Connection Tests have been received, and should Post-Connection Tests not be submitted then they will de-energise the installation.
 Under NO circumstances will we submit any part of the certificate until any and all remedial works required for certification have been carried out.
-Please do not ask us to as refusal may offend.

 We can also complete and submit a Connection Card to the Distribution Network Operator (DNO) in the north, i.e. NIE Networks.